-Maybe you were trying to tell a friend that you loved asparagus, but instead, “I love you.”
+Maybe you were trying to tell a friend that you loved asparagus but instead said, “I love you.”
 That’s awkward.
 How do you explain to your friend that you didn’t mean to say that?
-Does that mean that you really do love your friend?
+Does that mean that you do love your friend?

-If you’re Sigmund Freud, for whom the concept is named after, the answer could be yes.
+If you’re Sigmund Freud, after whom the concept is named, the answer could be yes.
 Freud is best known for his work uncovering the unconscious mind.
 He might argue that your unconscious mind, filled with desires and love for your friend, influenced that simple slip of the tongue.

 Is he right?
 Do you love your friend?